 User shall not arrive before the time authorized and will leave no later than the permit expiratory time.
 An additional fee may be assessed for overtime.

-Aircraft-related activities are prohibited.
-This includes manned or unmanned, power or non-powered aircraft of any type including helicopters, ultra-lights, hang gliders, hot air balloons, parachuting, etc.
+Aircraft-related activities are prohibited by User or guests.
+This includes manned or unmanned, power or non-powered aircraft of any type including drones, helicopters, ultra-lights, hang gliders, hot air balloons, parachuting, etc. User must notify all employees and guests that these items are not permitted on District Property.

 No structures, electrical modifications, or mechanical apparatus may be erected or installed on District property without specific written approval by the Vice President, Facilities or designee.
 Board Policy 6700